Our next recital, if the current situation continues, will NOT be canceled! WE SHALL HAVE OUR RECITAL ONLINE!

 If you’re currently in the Beginner class, and we’ve made it through Twinkle, Twinkle Little Star or further, you are welcome to participate in the recital with the other group students!
 On the day of your recording, or online recital performance, please tune up - if you need help, I will be available before the recital to assist you.
 The program will be distributed via email, or made available during the chat session.
 We usually go through each piece in order from beginning to advanced, with the exception of Twinkle, which we play at the end of the recital.
 Be aware that the audience wants to see you—please do not raise music stands so high that it blocks your violin and head from the camera!

-All students are strongly encouraged to prepare a solo for our recitals.
+Students with 6 months of lessons (or more) are encouraged to prepare a solo for our recitals.
 Please know that playing in a recital is not about being the most advanced, but more about gaining experience that will help you to develop confidence.
 Playing in recital will help you become a well-rounded musician.
 When we give to an audience, we receive much in return; this exchange benefits us all.

 Please plan your solo early.
 Students should rehearse with our accompanist well in advance of the recital date, and schedule at least a few private lessons—you'll want to be as prepared as possible to make the most of the day.

 Some classes will have a "Class Solo," this piece will be played only by students in a particular class.
 Above the list of "Class Solos" are the group songs that everyone may play together, these songs are listed by book number.

 For soloists, selecting a solo should be done 1 month prior to the recital date, over the next week or so, an accompaniment recording will be made for you to play along with.
 Deadline for submitting a pre-recorded video is 10 daysbefore the recital date, this is so all solos can be cued up and group performances merged into one video.